Procedural Guidelines for Responding to Allegations Implicating:

 In limited circumstances, as warranted by the facts and at the discretion of the Executive Director for Compliance, OEO may conduct additional review after the issuance of an OEO Investigation Document.
 OEO will notify the Center for Community Standards, the Complainant(s), and the Respondent(s) of the additional review.

 B. Appeal of an OEO Closing Document (Employees and WSU Community Members)

-After OEO issues a Final Closing Document, the Complainant(s) or Respondent(s) may file for an appeal with WSU Office of the President within 15 calendar days of the date of issuance.
+After OEO issues a Final Closing Document, the Complainant(s) or Respondent(s) may file for an appeal with the WSU Office of the President within 15 calendar days of the date of issuance.

 1. OEO Appeals Committee